sharife/golden-thread/site/content/productions/what-do-the-women-say.md

     Territories*), Deema Shehabi (*Thirteen Departures From the Moon*), Seema Sueko (*Remains*), and Rosemary Toohey (*The Body Washer*), and Dina Zarif.
 ---
-This year’s program showcases the work of leading Middle Eastern women artists and examines the ways in which artists express political agency in cultural production.
-With a lineup of acclaimed artists surveying their diverse Middle Eastern cultures, the singular evening celebrates women who reject narrowly defined stereotypes to take ownership of their creative processes and carve out their own innovative identities.
 The event includes an excerpt from animated series *Marvel Rising* featuring Ms. Marvel, the first Muslim super hero.
-The program also features accomplished Egyptian violinist Basma Edrees performing selections from Arabic classics and original compositions.
-Edress will be accompanied by Ava Nazar on piano and Susu Pampanin on percussion.
-The last artist in the lineup is award-winning Iranian playwright, Naghmeh Samini whose play, *The Language of Wild Berries,* will premiere at Golden Thread in fall 2020.
+The program also features accomplished Egyptian violinist Basma Edrees performing selections of Arabic classics and original compositions.
+Edrees will be accompanied by Ava Nazar on piano and Susu Pampanin on percussion.
+The last artist in the lineup is award-winning Iranian playwright, Naghmeh Samini, whose play *The Language of Wild Berries,* will premiere at Golden Thread in fall 2020.
 Atosa Babaof and Damien Seperi will perform an excerpt of the play as a staged reading.
 After the presentations, Founding Artistic Director **Torange Yeghiazarian** will facilitate a conversation with the participating artists and the audience.

-“Much has been made of women’s growing political voice in the United States,” Yeghiazarian says.
+“Much has been made of women’s growing political voice in the United States.”
+Yeghiazarian says.
 “As artists, we express our political voice in the artistic choices we make, the music we make, the stories we tell.
 How do we make those choices?
 This year’s Women’s Day event looks at how do we as artists use our political voice, and what is the political impact of our choices?”

 **Marvel Rising** is an American media franchise produced by Marvel Animation based on characters from Marvel Comics.
 The franchise focuses on the Secret Warriors, a diverse team of teenage superheroes who must band together to defend the world from powerful threats.
-Kamala Khan, created by Sana Amanat, G. Willow Wilson, and Adrian Alphona, and featuring the voice of **Kathreen Khavari** is the fourth character to take the name Ms. Marvel.
+Kamala Khan, created by Sana Amanat, G. Willow Wilson, and Adrian Alphona and featuring the voice of **Kathreen Khavari,** is the fourth character to take the name Ms. Marvel.
 Khan first appeared in Captain Marvel #17 (November 2013) and is a 16-year-old Pakistani-American from Jersey City, New Jersey, who idolizes Carol Danvers, the first character to use the moniker Ms. Marvel.
 Premiering in February 2014, Khan was given her own Ms. Marvel series becoming Marvel Comics' first Muslim character to headline her own comic book.
 The first collected volume of this series, *Ms. Marvel Volume 1: No Normal*, won the 2015 Hugo Award for Best Graphic Story.

-Golden Thread will premiere ***The Language of Wild Berries* by Naghmeh Samini** in fall 2020.
+Golden Thread will premiere ***The Language of Wild Berries*** by **Naghmeh Samini** in fall 2020.
 The play depicts a couple, Donya and Davood, celebrating their wedding anniversary by traveling to the same sea side town where they spent their honeymoon.
 But on this trip, their 10th anniversary, a mysterious young man is following them.
 Who is he?
 What does he want?
 Trying to solve the mystery of the young man throws Donya and Davood into a time warp recalling their past nine anniversary trips.
 They remember what they have forgotten.
 But will that be enough to save their marriage?
 The U.S. Premiere of *The Language of Wild Berries* is Samini’s first production in English in the United States.